Raw Chicken Breast

 - 1. Preheat the oven to 375°F (190°C).

-- 2. Season chicken breasts with salt and pepper, then spread pesto over the top.
+- 2. Place chicken breasts in a baking dish, season with salt and pepper, and spread pesto over the top.

-- 3. Sprinkle mozzarella cheese on top and bake for 25-30 minutes until the chicken is cooked through.
+- 3. Sprinkle mozzarella cheese on top and bake for 25-30 minutes or until chicken is cooked through.

 Chicken Breast Tacos with Avocado Salsa

-Healthy chicken tacos filled with seasoned chicken breast and topped with a fresh avocado salsa for a delightful meal.
+These healthy tacos are filled with grilled chicken breast and topped with a fresh avocado salsa for a delicious twist.

 - 4 corn tortillas